T-Pau/Ready/README.md

 **Tools** mode allows attaching a cartridge like Action Replay or Final Cartridge and a collection of disks with your favorite tools, to help you dig into the programs, like back in the day.

+### Documentation

+The beginnings of a [User Manual](https://github.com/Spider-Lab/C64/wiki/User%20Manual) can be found in the wiki.
+Any help on expanding it would be greatly appreciated.

 ### Contact

 Visit the website [spiderlab.at/c64](http://spiderlab.at/c64/) for screenshots.